asmaib/CodeAlpha_CloudBusPass/README.md

 - 🎫 **Initial View**
-  The user is greeted with a modern, clean UI to enters name and select a bus, and the form auto-fills relevant trip information.
+  The user is greeted with a modern, clean UI to enter their name and select a bus, and the form auto-fills relevant trip information.
   ![Initial View](assets/Screenshot1_bus.png)

 - ✅ **Successful Booking**
-  When booking is successful, a green success message confirms the reservation with a ticket info.
+  When booking is successful, a green success message confirms the reservation with ticket info.
   ![Success](assets/Screenshot2_bus.png)

 - 🚫 **Seat Already Booked**
   If the user tries to book a seat that’s already reserved, a red error message is displayed.
   ![Error](assets/Screenshot3_bus.png)